kanglicheng/python-leetcode/Kangli/README.md

 Explanation:
 "aa" is replaced by "a2". "bb" is replaced by "b2". "ccc" is replaced by "c3".

 Thoughts: Easy if not doing it in place.
 I made an extra array, added the character and added its count if count > 1.
+Return the length of new array at the end.
 [Submission](https://github.com/kanglicheng/python-leetcode/blob/mySolutions/Kangli/Strings/stringCompression.py)

 10/27/17